ThiagoFPMR/DCA0209/README.md

 ## DCA0209
 ### About this Repository

 This repository houses all of the homework assignments and projects done for the **Algorithms and Data Structures II** course, also referred to as **DCA0209**.
-The reference material for the class can be found [here](https://github.com/ivanovitchm/datastructure).
+The github repository for the class can be found [here](https://github.com/ivanovitchm/datastructure).

 #### References